SUSE/bosh-linux-stemcell-builder-ci/README.md

 ## Development Set (`bosh:develop` namespace)

-Uses the `develop` branch of our bosh-linux-stemcell-builder fork (TODO: Create the `develop` branch the update the pipeline).
+Uses the `develop` branch of our bosh-linux-stemcell-builder fork.
 New builds are triggered by merges to develop or by rpm updates to the os-images.
 The set is comprised of 2 pipelines:
 - os-images